13 Ways to Deal with a Difficult Customer

 7. Call back when you say you will.
 You took verbal abuse the first time.
 The last thing you want to do is call back and take it again.
 But you need to deliver on your promises.
 Remember that even if a follow-up conversation is less than pleasant, customers will respect you more when you keep your word.

 8. Educate customers.
 If some customers always complain about high prices, educate them.
 Make an infographic about the costs associated with your products.
 Take the “we think our prices are fair and here’s why” approach.
 You may not win them over, but chances are they will better understand your position.

 9. Seek the truth in all things.
 You can’t control the way an angry customer raises an issue.
-However, a perceptive small-business owner quickly looks beyond that anger and listens to what the customer is saying.
+However, a perceptive small business owner quickly looks beyond that anger and listens to what the customer is saying.
 Buried in the complaint may be an issue that really does need your attention.
-In other words, just because a customer is rude does not necessarily mean that she is wrong.
+In other words, just because a customer is rude does not necessarily mean that he or she is wrong.

 10. Follow up and follow through.
 A few days after you believe you have resolved a customer’s concern, call him to make sure you solved the problem to his satisfaction.
 More important than his answer is the fact that you cared enough to call.

 11. Wipe the slate clean.
 The next time you interact with a customer whose prior complaint has been resolved, do so as if nothing happened.
-Labeling someone as a “problem” will make you defensive when dealing with her.
-It will also make her uneasy in your presence.
+Labeling someone as a “problem” will make you defensive when dealing with them.
+It will also make them uneasy in your presence.
 Once a problem is solved, move on.
 If you can’t do that, say goodbye.